Outcome-based Reinforcement Learning to Predict the Future: Introduction

 \section{Introduction}

-\footnote{We thank Rich Collins for data verification and fact-checking.} Reinforcement learning with verifiable rewards (RLVR) has recently boosted large-language-model (LLM) performance on benchmarks such as GSM8K, AIME, and MATH\citep{zhao2025absolute,shao2024deepseekmath,guo2025deepseek,lambert2024t,xie2025logic}.
-RLVR fine-tunes a base model with on-policy reinforcement learning (RL) against objective pass/fail signals, like unit tests or exact numeric solutions\citep{liu2023rltf,su2025expanding}.
-Complementary self-learning work shows that mixing verifiable non-math corpora into RL pipelines can extend these gains beyond purely symbolic tasks\citep{akter2025nemotron}.
+Reinforcement learning with verifiable rewards (RLVR) has recently boosted large language model (LLM) performance on benchmarks such as GSM8K, AIME, and MATH \citep{zhao2025absolute,shao2024deepseekmath,guo2025deepseek,lambert2024t,xie2025logic}.
+RLVR fine-tunes a base model with on-policy reinforcement learning (RL) against objective pass/fail signals, like unit tests or exact numeric solutions \citep{liu2023rltf,su2025expanding}.
+Complementary self-learning work shows that mixing verifiable non-math corpora into RL pipelines can extend these gains beyond purely symbolic tasks \citep{akter2025nemotron}.

-However, it remains unclear how well such improvements transfer to messy, real-world reasoning problems whose outcomes are noisy, delayed, and probabilistic rather than deterministic and instantly verifiable\citep{murphy2025rloverview}.
-Forecasting exemplifies this challenge: it demands causal inference, trend extrapolation, and well-calibrated probabilities while supplying only sparse, lagged supervision\citep{weng2024reward,qu2025latent}.
-Under these conditions standard GRPO-style updates can drive policies toward extreme overconfidence, gibberish output, or outright training collapse.
+RLVR methods are principally applied to problems whose outcomes are deterministic and instantly verifiable \citep{murphy2025rloverview}.
+However, in this work we aim to apply RLVR methods to the problem of forecasting world events.
+This presents a substantial challenge, due to the inherently noisy and delayed outcomes involved: forecasting requires causal inference, trend extrapolation, and well-calibrated probabilities while supplying only sparse, lagged supervision \citep{weng2024reward,qu2025latent}.
+Under these conditions, we find that standard GRPO-style updates can drive policies toward extreme overconfidence, gibberish output, or outright training collapse.
 Adapting RLVR to this setting promises to extend model reasoning ability to an especially demanding domain, potentially unlocking a host of real-world applications.